ryangjchandler/ryangjchandler.co.uk/source/_posts/deploying-my-jigsaw-site-april-2020.md

 Like I've said, Netlify is great but it's so limited on build minutes.
 That's the main reason I didn't want to automatically build from `master`.

 The other problem I have is the automated deployments.
 Each time a deployment is made, all of my assets are rebuilt (CSS and images transferred) before my site actually builds.
-With Netlify there's no easy way to run multiple commands like there is with GitHub Actions, so my first improvment would be ditching Netlify altogether and moving to GitHub Pages.
-This would let me run deployment from GitHub Actions and check certaini conditions, like "has my CSS file changed?" or "did my `tailwind.config.js` change?".
+With Netlify there's no easy way to run multiple commands like there is with GitHub Actions, so my first improvement would be ditching Netlify altogether and moving to GitHub Pages.
+This would let me run deployment from GitHub Actions and check certain conditions, like "has my CSS file changed?" or "did my `tailwind.config.js` change?".
 With those changes, my deployment & build times would be reduced dramatically.

 It would also be nice to have everything unified in one space.
 My webmentions are updated every 12 hours using a GitHub Actions workflow, so having all of my workflows on the same platform would create less friction for myself when developing and maintaining the site.